The Daily Texture for 11/04/2015

 First, I placed the photo on top of the texture and blended away her background, slightly leaving a little of the tree trunk she was perched on visible.
 Then I went back to the base texture layer and duplicated it, setting it on multiply at about 50%.
 This darkened things a bit, which is what I wanted, especially at the bottom.
 Then I duplicated the texture layer again, and placed this one on top of the bird, setting it to soft light at 100%.
 I masked a little of this layer off the bird, but left it over the background.
 The I duplicated that layer again, and set it to soft light at 50%, which darkened things around the edges a bit more and gave a nice glow of light around her head.

 At this point, I merged everything, and I could have stopped there.
 But the bird photo was a bit more noisy than I liked, especially in comparison with the texture.
 I suffer with this noise issue a lot with my birds, because I usually shoot them at a higher ISO to be able to capture their movement without blurring.
 I had denoised the photo before I worked with it, but it still wasn't enough for my liking.

 Like this texture?
-Buy it here for only $2.
+Buy it here.

 Commercial Use OK.

 My completed art may be viewed in more detail and purchased online at JaiArt.Com.